microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 **Summary**: Positioning holograms using eyes, voice and hand input (*drag-and-drop*).
 Eye-supported sliders using eyes + hands.

-### **Visualization of visual attention**

-Data based on where users look makes an immensely powerful tool to assess usability of a design and to identify problems in efficient work streams.
-This tutorial discusses different eye tracking visualizations and how they fit different needs.
-We provide basic examples for logging and loading eye tracking data and examples for how to visualize them.

-**Summary**: Two-dimensional attention map (heatmaps) on slates.
-Recording & replaying eye tracking data.

 ## Setting up the MRTK eye tracking samples

 ### Prerequisites